cjswart/puppet-quest-guide/quests/conditional_statements.md

 the node names themselves.)

     puppet job run --nodes node-x.internal.cloudapp.net

+When you get error:
+Error running puppet on node-x.internal.cloudapp.net: This node (node-4.internal.cloudapp.net) does not have a connection type that supports running Puppet.
+You need to start the pxp-agent on the node

+    bolt command run 'systemctl restart pxp-agent'

 When the jobs complete, take a moment to check with a `curl` command.